-- Periodic confirmatory measurement information is not required by the PNNL Sequim Campus Notice of Construction (NOC). - The PNNL Radioactive Material Tracking system is used to manage potential emissions below permit thresholds, resulting in overall confirmation of inventory limits and emissions estimates to respective NOCs. - Quality assurance program status of compliance with 40 CFR 61, Appendix B, Method 114 does not apply because no air sampling is conducted at the PNNL Sequim Campus. - There were no radon emissions in 2020. - There were no unplanned emissions in 2020. - A review of radiological assessment needs under the license renewal was completed in 2019 (Snyder et al. 2019), as an update to the Data Quality Objects report (Barnett et al. 2012).
+- Periodic confirmatory measurement information is not required by the PNNL Sequim Campus Notice of Construction (NOC). - The PNNL Radioactive Material Tracking system is used to manage potential emissions below permit thresholds, resulting in overall confirmation of inventory limits and emissions estimates to respective NOCs. - Quality assurance program status of compliance with 40 CFR 61, Appendix B, Method 114 does not apply because no air sampling is conducted at the PNNL Sequim Campus. - There were no radon emissions in 2021. - There were no unplanned emissions in 2021. - A review of radiological assessment needs under the license renewal was completed in 2019 (Snyder et al. 2019), as an update to the Data Quality Objects report (Barnett et al. 2012).
 Final recommendations were that no emission unit sampling or ambient air emissions surveillance is recommended.
 However, the authors recommended ambient air baseline particulate background (e.g., gross alpha/beta and gamma scan) measurements and baseline external dose measurements because this regional information is currently lacking.
+Due to the continued COVID-19 workplace safety measures implemented at PNNL, no action was taken on this recommendation in CY2021.